-Throughout the year ending 31 July 2021, the Remuneration Committee comprised six members of the Corporation.
+Throughout the year ending 31 July 2022, the Remuneration Committee comprised six members of the Corporation.
 The Committee's responsibilities were to make recommendations to the Board on the remuneration and benefits of the Principal and other senior post holders.
-It met twice in the year.
+It did not met in the year and in the summer term the decision was taken to merge it with the Governance and Nominations Committee.
 Changes to pay and conditions for senior staff were approved by the Chair as a Chair's action.

-Details of remuneration for the year ended 31 July 2021 are set out in notes 7 and 8 to the financial statements.
+Details of remuneration for the year ended 31 July 2022 are set out in notes 7 and 8 to the financial statements.